Ragdoll Cats and Dogs

 Best Dog for a Ragdoll Cat

-A canine that is capable of fun but also enjoys some quiet downtime and that won’t be aggressive or territorial would make the best companion breed for your Ragdoll cat.
+A canine capable of fun but also enjoys some quiet downtime that won’t be aggressive or territorial would make the best companion breed for your Ragdoll cat.

 Some examples of the best breeds include:

-- Beagle – bred as pack animals, so they are more likely to view a cat as a friend
+Beagles – are bred as pack animals, so they are likelier to view a cat as a friend.

-These are some good examples but only some of the most popular choices.
-And again, you can’t assume that every Ragdoll cat will be excellent companions with any dog from those four breeds.
+These are some excellent examples but only some of the most popular choices.
+And again, you can’t assume that every Ragdoll cat will be an excellent companion with any dog from those four breeds.
 Each animal is an individual and has their own personality, anxieties, and vibe.

 It’s worth noting that you shouldn’t need to worry about whether your cats and dogs are males or females.
 They’re different species, so there is no issue with different sexes mingling; the hormones or attitudes won’t make any difference in their relationship.

-A good idea is to look at a dog’s ‘breed group’, as they often have similar traits.
+It is good to look at a dog’s ‘breed group’ as they often have similar traits.
 For example, the herding group likes to round up smaller animals, while hounds are known for chasing other animals.

 Again, not all hounds – the Irish Wolfhound usually has a more easygoing personality – but if you’re unsure of a specific breed, you can look at the traits of the group to see whether you think they’re a good fit for your Ragdoll.
 The sporting group and the toy group are considered suitable matches for Ragdolls.